-- Each flagman shall have one or two assistants as deemed necessary by the Race Director.
+- 1. Each flagman shall have one or two assistants as deemed necessary by the Race Director.
 All flagmen and their assistants shall be briefed by the Race Director or his designee before practice or racing begins.
 The Race Director will also brief the ambulance crew(s) as regards procedure.
-In addition to the flagmen, there shall be at least one person in communication with race control at all times at each corner station. - 2.
-All flagmen must have a yellow, a yellow/red striped, a white with red cross, and a red flag. - 3.
+In addition to the flagmen, there shall be at least one person in communication with race control at all times at each corner station. - All flagmen must have a yellow, a yellow/red striped, a white with red cross, and a red flag. - 3.
 The following flag signals shall be used at all WMRRA events: - a.
-Green: Start/Course is clear - b.
-Crossed blue and white flags (furled): Half way (not used in heats under six laps) - c.
+Green: Start/Course is clear - Crossed blue and white flags (furled): Half way (not used in heats under six laps) - c.
 White: One lap to go - d.
 Checkered: End of race or practice - e.
 Red: Race or session stopped.
 A waving red flag will be shown in the corner where the incident occurred and in the corner preceding it; a standing red flag will be shown in all other corners and start/finish line.
-Put a hand up or foot out to let riders behind you know you will be coming off pace, then come to a safe stop at the edge of the track at the next corner station and wait for instructions.
+Put a hand up or foot out to let riders behind you know you will be coming off pace, then safely decelerate and proceed to the pits in 2nd gear. - f.

-- f.
 Black: Safety violation - g.
 White/Red cross: Ambulance (or other four-wheel vehicle) on course - h.
 White/Red cross (waving): Ambulance (or other four-wheel vehicle) on course, directly ahead - i.
 Yellow/red stripes: Oil, water or debris on the track or safety violation - j.
 Yellow (stationary): Caution/danger ahead - k.
 Yellow (waving): Immediate danger ahead, hold position (no passing) - I. Blue: Hold your line, do not look back.
 You are being lapped.
 (This is not a move-over flag.) - m.
 Blue with yellow diagonal stripe: Rider entering track. - 4.
 When the black flag is displayed, the rider must report to a track official at track exit.
 Failure to do so will mean disqualification from the event and the possibility of suspension.
 As soon as possible, the rider receiving the black flag should acknowledge the flag by raising a hand.
 The rider should then pull safely off the racing line and check their machine for fluid leakage as soon as can be done so safely, and proceed off the racing surface if necessary to avoid oiling the track.
 After reporting to race officials, the rider may be allowed to re-enter the race or practice session if it is safe to do so. - 5.
 When the stationary yellow flag is displayed, it is a warning signal ONLY.
 RIDERS MUST PROCEED WITH CAUTION, using their own judgment. - 6.
 When the waving yellow flag is displayed, it is a warning that immediate danger lies ahead.
 RIDERS SHALL NOT PASS AT THE WAVING YELLOW FLAG.
-Any rider to do so may be penalized or disqualified at the discretion of the Referee.
+Any rider to do so may be penalized or disqualified at the discretion of the

+Referee.
 This includes passing "lapped" riders.
-If a rider cannot safely avoid passing the rider in front of him, he shall relinquish that rider's position BEFORE HE RESUMES RACING. - 7.
-White/red cross (ambulance) flag: - a.
-The ambulance flag is used only in an endurance or superteams event and will be displayed whenever an ambulance or service vehicle is on the racetrack. - b.
-If an ambulance is required during a practice session, novice or grid qualifying heat, the race will be red-flagged. - c.
-Riders, corner workers, and ambulance personnel will follow the procedure outlined in Section K-12. - 8.
-All flagmen and their assistant(s) shall be in their positions on the track before the first practice session begins. - 9.
-If the Referee determines that there are not sufficient people available to man flag and corner positions, thereby causing a dangerous condition for the competitors, he can halt all racing activities until enough people are made available to man the race track in a safe manner. - 10.
-It is the duty of all flagmen to warn competitors by means of the yellow flag before their assistant(s) proceed to the aid of a rider who has fallen or stopped in any way causing a danger to other competitors.
-A corner worker will direct the riders AWAY FROM THE DANGER. - 11.
-The penalty for not following the red flag policy (Section J-3 e) is disqualification and the loss of all awards, points and prize money earned that race day.
-If the violation is repeated, the rider will not be eligible for competition at any future
+If a rider cannot safely avoid passing the rider in front of him, he shall relinquish that rider's position BEFORE HE RESUMES RACING.

+7. White/red cross (ambulance) flag: